All Series > Well-Ordered Soul > Part 1

 Watch: On YouTube

 For thousands of years, teachers of virtue have articulated how to live a virtuous life through the illustration of the horse and chariot.
-Imagine a strong charioteer in a speeding chariot, arms out firmly grasping the reins, directing two powerful horses.
-The charioteer represents our intellect, the reins represent our will, and the horses represent our passions (referring to our emotions).
-One horse relates to our passions in the face of difficulties and trials; the other horse relates to our passions in the face of desires and temptations.
+Imagine a strong charioteer in a speeding chariot, arms out, firmly grasping the reins, directing two powerful horses.
+The charioteer represents our intellect, the reins represent our will, and the horses represent our passions—referring to our emotions.

-Scroll down for the related scriptures, quotes, and lesson plan associated with this teaching.
+Scroll down for the lesson plan and other related resources associated with this teaching.

-Copyright © 2022 Horse & Chariot LLC.
+Copyright © 2025 Horse & Chariot LLC.
 All rights reserved.

 Visual Resource